 “I like being alone.
 I have control over my own space.
 Therefore, in order to win me over, your presence has to be better than my solitude.
 You’re not competing with another person, you are competing with my comfort zone.” – Horacio Jones

-Personally, as someone who is reserved (commonly mistaken for shyness), an over thinker, enjoys solitude, is self-aware and whose energy is completely drained if I spend all day, or a few days with other people, I do tell myself to at least spend 1-2 days a week in someone’s else’s company just to have a balance.
+Personally, as someone who is reserved (commonly mistaken for shyness), an over-thinker, enjoys solitude, is self-aware and whose energy is completely drained if I spend all day, or a few days with other people, I do tell myself to at least spend 1-2 days a week in someone’s else’s company just to have a balance.
 It’s ok to have a day to yourself and if you hate it then I suggest you give it a go.
 Not convinced?
-Here’s a few reasons on why you should spend more time with yourself – coming from an introvert.
+Here are a few reasons on why you should spend more time with yourself – coming from an introvert.

 Love yourself.
 Ever heard the saying, ‘if you don’t love yourself how will someone else?’
 Well, although I hate that saying, the loving yourself part is true.
 Like I’ve mentioned, you’re spending the rest of your life with yourself so learning how to enjoy your own time will eventually allow yourself to be happy.
 I’ve always preferred my own company growing up and still now so making friends was difficult for me and my family would always call me a hermit because I never left my bedroom and honestly, I used to hate it because what’s wrong with chilling out with yourself?
 Looking back, I’m so glad I did that because even at a young age it allowed me to develop and find out the things I liked and now, I will never compromise any of that, especially my own happiness.